Bruce El-mesmari

-Bruce El-mesmari Sangochian (born 23 April 2002) is a Mexican professional footballer who plays as a winger for Querétaro, on loan from Guadalajara.
+Bruce El-mesmari Sangochian (born 23 April 2002) is a Mexican professional footballer who plays as a winger for Liga de Expansión MX club Cancún.

 Club career

 Pachuca

 El-mesmari joined the Pachuca youth system when he was aged 13.
 He went on to earn several trophies at youth level with the club, including an U-15 league championship, U-15 LIGA MX International tournament championship, U-17 league runner-up and U-20 league runner-up.

 In June 2021, it was announced that El-mesmari would opt to leave Pachuca following the expiration of his contract.
 He never made a first team appearance for Pachuca, but appeared on the bench for five Liga MX appearances in 2021.

 Las Vegas Lights

 On 9 July 2021, El-mesmari signed with USL Championship club Las Vegas Lights.
 He made his professional debut on 27 July 2021, appearing as a 64th-minute substitute during a 3–1 win over Orange County SC.